amorales187/DH150/Assignments/A04/README.md

 ## Research Methods
 I chose to do two types of participatory observation methods: **contextual inquiry** and **card sorting**.
 Contextual inquiry is one of the best and most used research method to understand a user while they interact with the product in their usual setting.
 One of the main problems from my heuristic evaluation is the information architecture or lack of organization of the main pages in the app.
 Therefore, I conducted a card sorting activity to see how a user would organize the information in an app.

+I conducted both methods with my brother who fits some of the demographics and is most readily available.

 **Materials/Data**
 Contextual Inquiry  | Card Sorting  |